Karakhan Manifesto: Question of continued validity

-The current Russian Federation does not see the manifestos as valid.
-Taiwan (the Republic of China) does, while (the People's Republic of) China has yet to state an official position.
-China did, however, redraw its map of the Russian Far East in February 2023, calling Vladivostok "Haishenwai" and Khabarovsk "Boli."
+After October 1922 and the end of the Russian Civil War, the USSR annulled the two Karakhan Manifestos.
+The current Russian Federation does not see them as valid.
+Taiwan (the Republic of China) does, while the People's Republic of China has yet to state an official position.
+The PRC did, however, redraw its map of the Russian Far East in February 2023, calling Vladivostok "Haishenwai" and Khabarovsk "Boli."
 These were the old Chinese names for both settlements.
-The Russians consider that the Russia-Border Treaties of 1991 and 2004 have set the Russian-Chinese borders where they stand on the current map of 2024.
+The Russians consider that the Russia-Border Treaties of 1991 and 2004 have set the Russian-Chinese borders where they stand on the current map.

-Nevertheless, two American historians, Bruce A. Elleman and Jon K. Chang, believe that the Karakhan Manifestos are valid and still extant, as unilateral, legally binding declarations.
+Nevertheless, two American historians, Bruce A. Elleman and Jon K. Chang, believe that the Karakhan Manifestos are still valid and extant, as unilateral, legally binding declarations.
 They are not treaties nor accords which need to be signed by both parties.
-Chang and Elleman added a further article to emphasize their point.
-Lai's "challenge" was extraordinary, a blunt, straightforward declaration for the Chinese (ROC and PRC) to Russia that they want the territories returned to PRC-China (the territories were taken from China and must return there, not ROC Taiwan).

-Furthermore, Elleman's Diplomacy and Deception provides an additional document, a secret protocol signed by Lev Karakhan, the Soviet deputy minister of Foreign Affairs and C.T.
-Wang, the Chinese representative in charge of negotiations with the USSR in 1924.
-This secret protocol, according to Elleman, simply ruled that the previous agreements (the manifestos) "were not abolished, they were simply not enforced."
+Furthermore, Elleman's Diplomacy and Deception states that the secret protocol reaffirming Russia's territorial claims in China which were acquired by Tsarist Russia "were not abolished, they were simply not enforced."
 The decision to accept or annul the Karakhan Manifestos would depend on future conferences and negotiations (pp. 100–102).

-There are those that disagree, namely Sergey Radchenko, a scholar in international relations.
-When President Lai of Taiwan made a quip (September 2, 2024) about China invading Russia to take back the "lost territories," Radchenko said that Lai was "seriously misguided."
+There are those who disagree, namely Sergey Radchenko, a scholar in international relations.
+When President Lai Ching-te of Taiwan made a quip (September 2, 2024) about China invading Russia to take back its "lost territories," Radchenko said that Lai was "seriously misguided."
 Radchenko then spoke for China saying "China fully recognizes Russia's sovereignty over these territories."

-The next day, September 3, 2024, TASS, the Russian state-run news agency, issued an article entitled "Russia, China officially confirm renunciation of territorial claims, diplomat says."
-The article purported to be citing Maria Zakharova, the spokesperson for the Russian Foreign Ministry.
-Radchenko's earlier statements about the validity of China recovering its "lost territories" mirrors that of TASS.
+The next day, September 3, Maria Zakharova, the spokeswoman for the Russian Foreign Ministry, issued a statement mirroring Radchenko's earlier remarks about the validity of China recovering its "lost territories".